tcheremkhina/Calculator/README.md

 # Calculator
-This project can parse expressions with variables and evaluate them relative to given values.
+This code library can parse expressions with variables and evaluate them relative to given values.

 Operations:
 Binary: